Physician Assistant Studies (MS)

 • Emergency medicine (12.8%)

-Some of the more unique places you can practice as a physician assistant: schools, colleges, correctional facilities, retail clinics and telehealth providers.
+Some of the more unique places you can practice as a physician assistant: schools, colleges, correctional facilities, retail clinics, and telehealth providers.

-Others might wonder how to become a physician assistant that works in a non-clinical setting, such as in research or public health.
+Others might wonder how to become a physician assistant who works in a non-clinical setting, such as in research or public health.
 The American Academy of PAs states that physician assistants can use their background to work for biotechnology, pharmaceutical and medical device companies; to work in medical writing, healthcare communications and public policy; or to teach the next generation of PAs.

 Where You’ll Find Our Graduates

-USF physician assistant studies graduates demonstrate the diversity of this field, practicing medicine at places such as:
+Saint Francis physician assistant studies graduates demonstrate the diversity of this field, practicing medicine at places such as:

 • Ascension